For a faster, more profitable home sale

 If you plan on storing folded items like sweaters and jeans, place them in see-through bins to keep them looking neat and organized.

 Coordinating hat boxes and baskets will look very attractive on your shelves and will surely impress home buyers.

 Sort clothing by color!
 This one never fails to impress buyers.
 In fact, after the first time I saw this done, I went home and organized my own closet in this way.

 Watch the video by askthedecorator for diy tips on organizing and staging your closet.

-For home staging purposes, your holiday decorations should be packed away for your new home unless you are selling your house during this holiday.
+For home staging purposes, holiday decorations can be packed away for your new home unless you are selling your house during the holiday season.

-NOTE: After your closets are looking gorgeous, take pictures of them for online real estate listing photos.
-Prospective buyers will be excited to see a home with great closets.
+NOTE: After you have staged the master bedroom closet, take pictures of it for your online real estate listing photos.
+Prospective buyers will be excited to see a home with such a great closet.

-See photographing your staged home for tips on taking beautiful photos for your online gallery pictures.
+See photographing your staged home for tips on taking beautiful photos for your online real estate photos.